JensRantil/jensrantil.github.io/content/page/about-me.md

 I have an MSc in Engineering Mathematics from [Lund Institute of Technology](http://www.lth.se/english/) (LTH), Sweden.

 I can also be found in other various corners of the web.
-Please [the links on the frontpage][frontpage].
+Please see [the links on the frontpage][frontpage].

 [frontpage]: /